Ossy Prestige

-Ossy Chinedu Prestige (24 January 1965 – 6 February 2021) was a Nigerian businessman and politician who served in the 8th House of Representatives.
+Ossy Chinedu Prestige (24 January 1965 – 6 February 2021) was a Nigerian businessman and politician.
+He served in the 8th House of Representatives.

-Ossy Prestige was a member of the APGA and has served as the House of Representatives member for Aba North/Aba South Nigeria Federal constituency of Abia State since 2015.
+Ossy Prestige was a member of the APGA and served as the House of Representatives member for Aba North/Aba South Nigeria Federal constituency of Abia State from 2015.

-Prestige was a member representing Aba North/Aba South federal constituency in the House of Representatives died on 6 February 2021, in Germany, at the age of 56.
+He died on 6 February 2021, in Germany, at the age of 56.

-Background
+Early life

-Hon.
-Prestige Ossy hailed from the Agboji community of Abiriba in Ohafia L.G.A of Abia State.
-He held a B.Sc degree in Government and Public Administration from the Abia State University, Uturu, an MBA in Shipping and Logistics from the Lloyds Maritime Academy London, United Kingdom, and an Honorary Doctorate Degree in Public Administration from Commonwealth University in Belize, South America amongst other academic qualifications.
+Ossy was born on 24 January 1965 in Agboji community of Abiriba in Ohafia L.G.A of Abia, Nigeria.
+He earned a BSc degree in government and public administration from the Abia State University, Uturu, an MBA in shipping and logistics from Lloyds Maritime Academy London, and an honorary doctorate degree in public administration from Commonwealth University in Belize.

 Career

-Hon.
-Prestige Ossy was a seasoned customs broker, maritime services provider, shipping consultant and importer of diverse merchandise.
-His business has been so diversified that it transverses all sectors of Nigerian economy making him a major employer of labour.
+Ossy was a customs broker, maritime services provider, shipping consultant and importer.
+His business encompassed all sectors of Nigerian economy.
+He was a major employer.

 He was the treasurer of the Association of Nigerian Licensed Customs Agents (ANLCA), Onne Sea Port Chapter, 2002, its Secretary 2003 – 2008 and Chairman 2008 – 2014.
 He was the 1st Deputy President of the Aba Chamber of Commerce, Industry, Mines and Agriculture (NACCIMA).

-Hon.
-Rtn.
-Prestige Ossy was an Elite member of the Rotary International, renowned for his Global Humanitarian outreach and has risen to become a Privileged 2nd Level Major Donor of the organization having donated well over Twenty Five Thousand U.S. Dollars ($25,000) to the cause of charity.

-He was President of the Rotary Club of Eziukwu Aba 2007/2008 and Assistant Governor of Rotary District 9140, 2009/2010.
-He was a sports enthusiast and promoter, and a Hall of Fame Silver Card Holder of the prestigious Aba Sports Club.
+He was president of the Rotary Club of Eziukwu Aba 2007/2008 and assistant governor of Rotary District 9140, 2009/2010.
+He was a Hall of Fame Silver Card Holder of the Aba Sports Club.

+Political career

+Ossy Prestige was a member of the All Progressives Grand Alliance (APGA).
+In 2015, he was elected to the House of Representatives of Nigeria to represent the Aba North/Aba South Federal Constituency of Abia State in the 8th National Assembly.
+He was re-elected in 2019 to serve a second term in the 9th National Assembly.
+During his time in office, he served on legislative committees and took part in parliamentary activities.